Prevalence of rabies

+Dog mediated rabies

+Dog mediated rabies is defined as "any case caused by rabies virus maintained in the dog population (Canis lupus familiaris) independently of other animal reservoir species, as determined by epidemiological studies".
+Most Western countries have eliminated dog mediated rabies, but it remains prevalent in developing countries.

+Dog mediated rabies represents a threat to human health, particularly in Asia and Africa, especially in areas where there are numerous stray dogs.
+In India, rabies is primarily transmitted to humans from dogs (97% of human rabies cases), followed by cats (2%), jackals, mongooses, and others (1%).
+In places where human consumption of dog meat is common, such as Vietnam, butchers who slaughter dogs are at risk of contracting rabies.

+In Western countries, illegal smuggling of dogs from other countries, or traveling with unvaccinated dogs abroad to countries where rabies is prevalent, can reintroduce rabies in the rabies-free Western countries.
+For instance, in Spain, in 2013, a rabid dog which was infected in Morocco was discovered in Toledo.

 Asia

 An estimated 31,000 human deaths due to rabies occur annually in Asia, with the majority – approximately 20,000 – concentrated in India.
 Worldwide, India has the highest rate of human rabies in the world primarily due to stray dogs.
 Because of a decline in the number of vultures due to acute poisoning by the anti-inflammatory drug diclofenac (vultures themselves are not susceptible to rabies), animal carcasses that would have been consumed by vultures instead became available for consumption by feral dogs, resulting in a growth of the dog population and thus a larger pool of carriers for the rabies virus.
 Another reason for the great increase in the number of stray dogs is the 2001 law that forbade the killing of dogs.

-In many Asian countries which still have a high prevalence of rabies, such as Vietnam and Thailand, the virus is primarily transmitted through canines (feral dogs and other wild canine species).
+In many Asian countries which still have a high prevalence of rabies, such as Myanmar and Nepal, the virus is primarily transmitted through canines (feral dogs and other wild canine species).
+Countries with high canine rabies prevalence often lack robust national rabies surveillance/control programs and have limited canine rabies vaccine availability.
+Legalized dog consumption, in countries such as Vietnam, is another source of high rabies incidence in Southeast Asia.
+One study reported that 28.3% of dog butchers in Vietnam were at high risk of rabies infection, but only 8.1% were vaccinated.
 Another source of rabies in Asia is the pet boom.